 Let’s Look At The Types Of Discrimination;

-Age discrimination is a complex issue which impacts many areas of government policy and has many implications and negative outcomes for individuals themselves.
+Age discrimination is a complex issue that impacts many areas of government policy and has many implications and adverse outcomes for individuals themselves.
 Age discrimination can affect young and old; it affects a person’s chance of securing a job, potentially affects a person’s chance of promotion and who is selected when downsizing and arranging transfers.

 Even in societies where freedom of religion is a constitutional right, adherents of religious minorities sometimes voice concerns about religious discrimination against them.
-Insofar as legal policies are concerned, cases that are perceived as religious discrimination might be the result of an interference of the religious sphere with other spheres of the public that are regulated by law and not aimed specifically against a religious minority.
+As reported in Wikipedia, causes that as religious discrimination might be the result of an interference of the religious sphere with other spheres of the public that are regulated by law and not explicitly aimed against a religious minority.

-Most women at some point will get pregnant and the moment an employer notice your pregnancy he starts to show you some elements of discrimination which is totally illegal.
+Most women, at some point, will get pregnant, and the moment an employer notices your pregnancy, he starts to show you some elements of discrimination, which is illegal.
 Your employer cannot force you to leave due to your pregnancy and can’t deny you any employment benefits.
-Pregnancy for women has to be handled just like any other form of temporary sickness that requires medical attention.
-Pregnant women are protected under the PDA Act (Pregnancy Discrimination Act) which was passed since 1978.
-It’s important for all employers to be aware of this act and respect the right of pregnant women in the workplace.
+Pregnancy for women has to be handled, just like any other form of temporary sickness that requires medical attention.
+Pregnant women are protected under the PDA Act (Pregnancy Discrimination Act), which was passed since 1978.
+It’s essential for all employers to be aware of this act and respect the right of pregnant women in the workplace.

 Hostile Working Environment

-As an employee, you have the right to report any discrimination in the workplace and the employer doesn’t have the right to retaliate against you for doing so.
-As an employee, if you notice any form of discrimination you should talk to the employer first to see if he can take care of the problem, and if the employer does not take action to correct the discrimination or harassment then you have the right to take legal action against your company or employer.
+Treport any discrimination in the workplace, and the employer doesn’t have the right to retaliate against you for doing so.
+As an employee, if you notice any form of discrimination, you should talk to the employer first to see if he can take care of the problem.
+If the employer does not take action to correct the discrimination or harassment, then you have the right to take legal action against your company or employer.